-People of color may be more prone to certain conditions that affect the skin.
-These conditions can include post-inflammatory hyperpigmentation, pseudofolliculitis, and melasma, among others.
+People of color may be more prone to certain conditions that affect the skin, such as post-inflammatory hyperpigmentation, pseudofolliculitis, and melasma.

 This article discusses skin conditions that are more common in people with dark skin.